Hippius S3 API - User Guide

 // Upload file to public bucket

-const fileContent = Buffer.from("Hello, decentralized world!
+const fileContent = Buffer.from("Hello!
 This file is publicly accessible.");

 });